dbenesh82/propagule_transmission/propagule_transmission.md

 ![](propagule_transmission_files/figure-markdown_github/unnamed-chunk-23-1.png)

-There are 973 parasite species in the database.
+There are 973 parasite species in the life cycle database.
 It is worth checking how many have 1st host size data and propagule size data.
 About 44% lack host size data.

 ``` r
 lclvsprop2 <- filter(lclvsprop, Host.no == 1)%>%